YoucanBaby/Awesome-VLA-Papers/README.md

 # Awesome-VLA-Papers

-This repository contains the list of representative VLA works list in the survey “*A Survey on Vision-Language-Action Models: An Action Tokenization Perspective*”, along with relevant reference materials.
+This repository contains the list of representative VLA works in the survey “*A Survey on Vision-Language-Action Models: An Action Tokenization Perspective*”, along with relevant reference materials.

 # Foundation Models